Patrons & Honorary Life President

 David has created his own powerful legacy befitting of the Brabham name in an illustrious career spanning the highest echelons of global motorsport.

-Geoffrey first met David and Christine Mills in the early 1980’s.
-His company at that time was launching a range of mobile workshops and needed professional PR.
+Geoffrey first met Hope for Tomorrow’s Founder Christine Mills and her husband David in the early 1980’s.
+His company at that time was launching a range of mobile workshops and needed their professional PR resource.
 A mutual friend effected an introduction and the rest, as they say, is history.

-David and Christine, or as Geoffrey often referred to them ‘the dynamic duo’, played a significant part in promoting a business concept that ultimately led to Geoffrey and his wife Ina to found a successful nationwide fleet management company, Fleet Support Group, in 1987, which became the largest independent fleet management group in the UK.
+David and Christine played a significant part in promoting a business concept that ultimately led to Geoffrey and his wife Ina to found a successful nationwide fleet management company, Fleet Support Group, in 1987, which became the largest independent fleet management group in the UK.
 (Fleet Support Group was acquired by ARI in December 2011).

-Geoffrey says that Christine’s invitation for him to become a Patron was very humbling and he feels very privileged to be a part of this dynamic organisation.
+Geoffrey says that the invitation for him to become a Patron was very humbling and he feels very privileged to be a part of this dynamic organisation.

 Martin Brundle started his racing career at 12 years old in a self built grass-track car in his native West Norfolk.
 He progressed up the motor racing ladder and after an epic season against Ayrton Senna in Formula 3, they were both elevated directly to Formula One in 1984.